PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't think --"

 "Yeah, I figured that one out already.
 Just trust me, if we can bribe our way through this thing, everybody will be a lot happier.
 And a lot more alive.

-"Hey kid, you mind taking the reins for a while?
+Hey kid, you mind taking the reins for a while?
 I'm still a little woozy from that potion."

 "Woozy? but it was magic!"

 "Trust me, the hangover you get from magic is the worst kind of hangover there is."

- ))

-Get my bag from inside the carriage.

-JUST THE ONE BAG.

-I travel light.

-# Here #
+# 18

-# Rattick in Front of the Dungeon #

->He indicated the driver -- this is Relan.
-He's not too bright, but he knows the pointy end of a sword, I'll give him that.

->there's another version of this in the old drafts -- see if the intro paragraph is better.

 Rattick was no hero.
-At the first sign of trouble, he had slunk into the alleys of Robrecht.
-As strange creatures marauded through the town and fire ravaged the buildings, slunk through the shadows, looting corpses where he could, burgling a store or two, until he reached the South gate.
-He found a horse in the Guard's stable and was gone into the night.
+Like all true survivors, he found a way to profit from misfortune of others.
+At the first sign of trouble, he slunk into the alleys of Robrecht.
+While strange creatures marauded through the town and fire ravaged the buildings, he kept to the shadows, looting corpses where he could, burgling a store or two, until he reached the         South gate.
+When he found a horse in the Guard's stable he was gone into the night without a second thought.

-He rode hard around the city, eventually picking up the tracks of the giant wolves' retreat.
-He followed them, as a vulture would, hoping to find some profit off of any they might kill or savage on their ride.
-But  he was disappointed.
-The tracks led back to the Wizard's lair in the woods.
-The least they could have done was sacked a village upon the way.
-Or a mule train loaded with valuables.
-Really, how was a vulture like Rattick supposed to make a living.
+When he reached the forest, he abandoned the horse and stayed off the road.
+Rattick worked his way through the woods some 20 yards off to the side.
+When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
+His sleep did not last long, for he was awakened by the raiding party returning from Robrecht.
+Horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
+Rattick wondered what treasure they had taken from the town.
+Probably just people for food.
+But, just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

+The raid was was bad news for Robrecht, of course, but quite good news for Rattick.
+When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
+They would see glory and loot.
+And with such a school of fish to draw from, Rattick's grift was about to go big time.
+Maybe he needed a partner to handle the additional volume?

-When Rattick reached the dungeon entrance, it wasn't there anymore.
-Where once had been a grassy hill and innocuous looking wooden door was now a smoking hole in the earth.
+With his careful traveling habits, it took Rattick three days to return to the entrance of the Wizard's lair.
+And when he got there, it wasn't there anymore.
+The once grassy hill and innocuous-looking wooden door was now a smoking hole in the earth.

-He saw where the wolf tracks led directly over the edge and into the maw of the pit.
+Wolf tracks led directly over the edge and into the maw of the pit.
 Hmm, so the Wizard had become fed up.
-As he rode carefully around the perimeter of the clearing he imagined the scene in his mind.
+Rattick imagined the scene in his mind.
 Often enough he had heard the howls of frustration echoing through lower dark of the dungeon.
-Often had he spied on the man from the safety of the shadows.
-Rattick was amazed and frightened by the mighty magics he saw the man work.
-But for one so wise in the ways of power to be so ignorant of patience.
-Even now he chuckled.
+Of course, Rattick had amazed and frightened by the mighty magics he seen the man work.
+But that made Rattick smile.
+That one so wise in the ways of power to be so ignorant of patience.
+That was amusing.
+And something worth remembering.

-Did someone make it past the Troll?
-Rattick shouldn't wonder.
-He had been keeping the creature so well fed, half the time he guided adventurers to him he had to be sure to wake the beast.
+Did someone make it past the Troll and steal something of value from the Wizard.
+Yes, that would do it.
+And Rattick wouldn't be surprised.
+His efforts had been keeping the Troll so well fed, that half the time when he guided adventurers to the beast he had to wake him up.

-Yes, the Wizard, standing in a cavern surrounded by things grown not made, fearsome Orcs on trained wolf mounts.
-The Wizard ranting incoherently, raging against insults and injuries both real and imagined.
-He throws up his hands, says a word of power and an entire hillside blows outward into the night.
+He could see it.
+The Wizard in his foul pit, ranting incoherently at the creatures he had made.
+Raging against insults and injuries both real and imagined.
+The Wizard throws up his hands, says a word of power and an entire hillside blows outward into the night.

 With a hue and cry, the Orc's of War are let slip.

+Yes, that's the way it would have happened.
 It was the kind of scene that one would place in a mighty saga to give the Hero time to rally an army and save the town.
 Except that there was no hero.
 And there was no army.
 Just a wound in the earth and an unsuspecting town that had been sacked.

-And best of all for Rattick, all of this only served to make things better.
+All of this only served to make things better for Rattick.
 Powerful the Wizard might be, but he was ignorant of the ways of man.
 Now that he had sacked the town of Robrecht, even more heroes would come seeking to defeat him and steal his treasure.

-He had proven himself a more powerful wizard and now would lure more  and more powerful adventurers.
+a more powerful wizard and now would lure more  and more powerful adventurers.
 And all of these would-be heroes would bring more valuables with them.
 Which was good for Rattick.
 When the next party came, he would spin his sad tale of love and life lost in the fall of Robrecht.

 He would summon tears to his false eyes and tell how he had come for vengeance, but realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
 He would promise to serve his new friends faithfully.
-And when they fell, profit.
+And when they fell prey to Rattick's trickery, he would profit.

-He hobbled his horse and left it to forage.
-Then he climbed into a tree, found a comfortable limb and waited peacefully for the next flock of heroic lambs to come to the slaughter.
+Rattick climbed into a tree, found a comfortable limb and dozed peacefully while he waited for the next flock of heroic lambs to come to the slaughter.
 His dreams of blood and fortune were soon interrupted by the sound of horses and, was that a wagon?
 Coming up the forest road.

 He peered down through the leaves and spied a coach fit for a king.
 Or a  party of adventurers so rich that Rattick would only have to run his bloody con one last time before he retired to the warmth and debauchery of the Southern Kingdoms.

 He clambered down from the tree to quickly, he nearly fell and broke his leg.
-He rushed to greet the adventurers, noting that the strong-jawed blond lad who drove the carriage was wearing a very high grade of armor.
+He rushed to greet the adventurers in their splendid coach, noting that the strong-jawed blond lad who drove the carriage was wearing a very high grade of armor.
 A very good sign, thought Rattick, expensive armor, even on the servants.

 "Hello, hail and welcome, proud adventurers.
 Be on your guard, for you have come to the lair of a Wizard most foul and dangerous.
 Humble as I am, I place at your service, my unworthy person, Rattick."
 He said, finishing with a low bow.

 Before he raised his head, he heard a familiar and irritating voice say, "Ah, Rattick, do I have a deal for you!"

 He looked up sharply.
 "BOLTAC?!?"

-> Relan has a pack and rope.
-Boltac has a tiny little sack, and a scale hanging off of his belt? (bag of holding.)

-## Boltac Hires Rattick ##
+# Boltac Hires Rattick

 "Rattick!" answered Boltac, not missing a beat, "Is it ever your lucky day."

 "Why?" asked Rattick with narrowing eyes.

-"Have I got a deal for you."
+"Like I said, I have a wonderful deal for you.
+A deal no *honest* man could pass up."

 "I think you are a long way from your store, shrewd merchant."